 Older Update: For several years the Silver Line brand was owned by Andersen windows.
 The Renewal by Andersen salespeople were routinely out there telling people how horrible vinyl windows were while their company was producing and selling many thousands of them.
 We always found that to be funny.
 They’ve since sold to Ply-Gem who is a large manufacturer of vinyl windows.
 We’ve updated this post to reflect that change.

-Silver Line windows are vinyl replacement windows produced by Andersen.
+Silver Line windows are vinyl replacement windows produced by Ply-Gem windows.
+They had been opened by Andersen windows in the past and were sold to Ply-Gem in 2018.
 If you’ve been exploring the replacement window market for any length of time you’ve probably heard that Andersen doesn’t have the best reputation when it comes to vinyl windows.
-Their nationwide network of dealers selling Renewal by Andersen products routinely tell folks that vinyl windows are completely horrible.
-While that’s not the case, it does illustrate the internal conflict that Andersen is dealing with.
+Ply-Gem on the other hand makes a wide range of vinyl window products with Silver Line being on the lower end.

 It is important to note that nice vinyl windows often compete with wood windows.
 When large wood window manufacturers like Andersen get into the vinyl window business the last thing they want to do is cannibalize their very popular and very profitable wood windows.
 So what do they do?
 They produce low end vinyl windows that are not real competitors to wood window products.
 Just about nobody is torn deciding between Silver Line and Andersen 400 Series wood windows.
 They’re just not in the same ballpark.

-This is a smart business decision for Andersen, but it leaves the Silver Line brand producing a price-focused product that leaves a lot to be desired.
+This is a smart business decision for Ply Gem as there is a market for lower end windows, but it leaves the Silver Line brand producing a price-focused product that leaves a lot to be desired.
 If you’re looking for a really inexpensive option Silver Line might do the trick, but if you’re looking for a nice product you might want to save yourself some time and look elsewhere.